Towards Contextual Sensitive Data Detection: Results

 2. This information, even with country-level disaggregation, doesn't reveal personal or sensitive data.
-It relates to the location of suppliers, which is generally not considered sensitive.\\[-0.2cm]
+It relates to the location of suppliers, which is generally not considered sensitive.

 3. It aligns with the ISP’s guideline on ``Facility data (e.g., health, education, water points) at national or regional level, unless explicitly restricted by clusters.''
-Since this column is about locations of suppliers and not about individuals or specific operations, it is categorized as non-sensitive.} \end{mdframed} The model outputs containing sensitivity classifications and explanations were also reviewed by two humanitarian data quality experts, which considered context-grounded explanations highly informative for consistency and improving human-assessment.
-Table \ref{tab:non-PII-results} summarizes results on 9 datasets synthesized based on humanitarian scope, and 14 real humanitarian datasets from HDX without sensitive data to evaluate false positives.
+Since this column is about locations of suppliers and not about individuals or specific operations, it is categorized as non-sensitive.